Generator keeps tripping

 How do I know if my generator is overloaded?

-When should I call a professional for generator issues?
+When should I call an electrician for generator issues?

-If you are unable to identify or resolve the root cause of the generator tripping, it's best to call in a qualified electrical technician to diagnose and repair the problem.
+If reducing the electrical load doesn't stop the generator from tripping, or if you notice any other issues like flickering lights or strange noises, it's best to call in a licensed electrician to diagnose and repair the problem.

 Connect with certified professionals in your area